sweattep/ancient_quotes/README.md

 >They said, "If we had known [there would be] fighting, we would have followed you."
 They were nearer to disbelief that day than to faith, saying with their mouths what was not in their hearts.

 >And if two factions among the believers should fight, then make settlement between the two.
 But if one of them oppresses the other, then fight against the one that oppresses

+>So let them laugh a little and weep much as recompense for what they used to earn.